anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent enroll-response Content-Type header, when using EST {{RFC7030}} as enrollment protocol between the registrar-agent and the infrastructure, is `application/pkcs7-mime`.
 Note that it only contains the LDevID certificate for the pledge, not the certificate chain.

 Upon reception, the pledge SHALL verify the received LDevID EE certificate.
-The pledge MAY omit the revocation check as the EE LDevID certificate was freshly issued.
 The pledge SHALL generate the enroll status object and provide it in the response message to the registrar-agent.
 If the verification of the LDevID EE certificate succeeds, the status SHALL be set to true, otherwise to FALSE.

 The pledge MUST reply with a status telemetry message as defined in section 5.9.4 of {{RFC8995}}.